 Personally, I use water therapy daily to manage my pain and keep myself healthy and emotionally serene.
 I do my best thinking while bathing and find that a nice, long, hot shower is great to relax the body morning and evening.

 I swim every day, typically for about three quarters of a mile each session.
 I attest to the effectiveness of swimming for helping me to manage my pain year in and year out.
 Without the pool, I can’t imagine life.
 It has been my savior.
-As a fringe benefit, despite being in my mid forties, I still wear the same clothes size as I did in my early high school years.
+As a fringe benefit, despite being in my late forties, I still wear the same clothes size as I did in my early high school years.
 Swimming keeps my 6’2” frame lanky and lean at about 155 pounds.